 Indiana’s Premier Science Festival

-Executive Director, Celebrate Science Indiana
+Robert Yost, Executive Director, Celebrate Science Indiana

-On Saturday, April 29, 37 grade 5-8 students from across Indiana participated in the 6th Indiana State You Be The Chemist Challenge® at Pike High School in North West Indianapolis.
+On Saturday, April 14, 41 grade 5-8 students from across Indiana participated in the 7th Indiana State You Be The Chemist Challenge® which was held at the Dow AgroSciences corporate headquarters in North West Indianapolis.
 The You Be The Chemist Challenge® is one of three programs of the Chemical Educational Foundation® which are designed toContinue Reading